-In addition to Imminent Danger Pay (Combat Pay), and the tax exclusion, some areas qualify for a special monthly allowance called "Hardship Duty Pay."
-Military members with dependents also receive " Family Separation Allowance" (FSA) of $250.00 per month, anytime they are away from their families (due to military orders) for 30 days or longer.
+In addition to imminent danger pay and the tax exclusion, some areas qualify for a special monthly allowance called hardship duty pay.
+Military members with dependents also receive a Family Separation Allowance (FSA) of $250 per month any time they are away from their families due to military orders for 30 days or longer.

 - Saudi Arabia